taylorg8900/tavern_proj_2/doc/player/state_machine.md

 	- We enter a any jumping state
 - Set `has_jumped` to false when:
 	- We enter any state that doesn't inherit from AirState, AKA anytime we are touching a wall or floor or whatever

-- I ended up changing these to functions that reset coyote time so it is more readable
+I ended up changing these to functions that reset coyote time so it is more readable, and better named variable names.
-	- Bugs introduced: now can do a double jump if you enter falling state from the rope or a wall slide
+- In the exit function of states that could transition into a fall, where it makes sense I reset the coyote timer
+	- For example I would choose to have this exempt from the wall slide state, since I don't want the player to be able to jump right after, which they would be able to do normally in the fall state if we got there from the move state instead
+- In the enter functions of other states, such as jump, I set the coyote timer to 0
+	- This is because we don't actually reduce the coyote timer automatically unless we call the function that does that, and it is more efficient to just set the variable to 0

 Jump buffering also seems easy, but I think I do actually need a timer for this since there are some cases where having a variable changed by delta within just one state probably wouldn't work (falling -> ledge grab -> ledge climb, or jump -> rope -> rope jump)
 - I could maybe just have this as another static variable that gets reset during the `enter()` function of states, and incorporate it into the `get_jump()` function somehow